voxel-wiki/voxel-wiki.github.io/content/wiki/introduction.md

 Want to create a videogame using voxels?

-Then you'll have to first decide whether you want to start [from scratch](/wiki/engines/from-scratch) or use a [game-engine](/wiki/engines/).
+Then you'll have to first decide whether you want to start [from scratch](/wiki/engines/from-scratch) or use an existing [game-engine](/wiki/engines/).

 > **Note:**
 > Starting from scratch requires knowledge about *many* different areas of programming.
 If you don't have *any* experience with 3D computer-graphics, or simply don't want to invest *literal years* of your *[very finite life](https://www.youtube.com/watch?v=JXeJANDKwDc)*, it might be best to start with a game engine instead.

-Also, you *should* decide early on if you want your voxels to be destructible and/or editable at runtime (or not), very early on, since many optimizations depend on knowing this fact; making the switch later is *very* annoying.
+Also, you *should* decide early on if you want your voxels to be (or not be) destructible/editable by the user/player at runtime, very early on, since many optimizations depend on knowing this fact; making the switch later is *very* annoying.

 #### Minecraft Clone?

 If you *do* intend to create a voxel-based videogame, there is something **you should be immediately and acutely aware of**:

 No matter what you do, your game *will* inevitably be compared to Minecraft... and that's okay!
-Copying other peoples ideas has been happening for quite literally thousands of years (basically forever), across all creative disciplines!
+Copying and [remixing](https://www.youtube.com/watch?v=MZ2GuvUWaP8) other peoples ideas has been happening for quite literally thousands of years (basically forever), across *all* creative disciplines!
 Nothing these days is truly original, so don't worry about it and just create what *you* like!

 ### Modeling